 What To Include In Your Dance Studio Business Plan

-To build a successful studio, there are a few things you should consider including in your business plan.
+To build a successful studio, there are a few things you should consider including in your business planning.
 These elements will help you lay the foundation for a successful dance business.
 If you have multiple partners, create these together so you can arrive at a dance studio business plan everyone can agree on.

 1. Executive summary